 One other shortcoming with forced air systems are the blowers.
 Not only are they loud, but they require 9x more electricity to operate than the pumps in a radiant system.

 In contrast, radiant heat is very efficient.
-And Warmboard is the most energy efficient product in the industry.
+And Warmboard is the most energy efficient radiant panel in the industry.
 Lower water temperatures and faster response times ensure you are always comfortable, and that the heat you need goes where you want, when you want it.